 Some sellers insist on leaving their homes on the market, regardless, and that's OK, too.
 The deciding factors depend on local custom, on what neighbors are doing and how real estate activity is viewed by others during the holiday season in your area.
 Every town is different.
 There are neighborhoods in California where, if you didn't spot plastic Santa Clauses tied to palm trees, you might never know it was Christmas.

-Still, reduced inventory over the holidays generally means less competition.
+Reduced inventory over the holidays generally means less competition.
 However, when the pool of buyers drops, the remaining balance of inventory might not make much difference.
-In parts of the country where it snows, buyers think twice about bundling up in heavy coats, boots and gloves to trudge through snow banks to go looking at homes when they'd rather be out shopping or staying at home in front of the fireplace.
+In parts of the country where it snows, buyers think twice about bundling up in heavy coats, boots, and gloves to trudge through snow banks to go looking at homes when they'd rather be out shopping or staying at home in front of the fireplace.

 If You Plan on Selling Your Home During the Holidays